Skip to main content

 2

-For full configuration instructions, see the Heymarket Help Center: Getting Started with Webhooks.
+For app configuration steps, see the Heymarket Help Center article: Getting Started with Webhooks.

 3